evkx/evkx.github.io/content/models/voyah/courage/courage_awd/_index.md

 ## Exterior

 The VOYAH Courage AWD, with dimensions of 4725 mm in length, 1900 mm in width, and 1653 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
-The VOYAH Courage AWD is available in a total of 6 paint colors, including several striking metallic options.
+The VOYAH Courage AWD is available in a total of 7 paint colors, including several striking metallic options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

 You can select from multiple wheel designs, all available in the same size, on the VOYAH Courage AWD, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: